gvwilson/sensibleadventures/nardica/nardica.md

 Four a.m.
 It would be light outside,
 but almost everyone tried to keep to regular hours through the summer.
-Halley's streets would be empty except for cleaning bots and patrolling Marines and people working night shift.
+Rothera's streets would be empty except for cleaning bots and patrolling Marines and people working night shift.